sarveshveer12345-maker/hr-workforce-analytics-powerbi/README.md

 ---
 ## Dataset Information

-The dataset used in this project contains 1,481 Rows and 38 columns with multiple HR attributes including demographic information, job roles, salary details, and employment history.
+The dataset used in this project contains 1,481 rows and 38 columns with multiple HR attributes including demographic information, job roles, salary details, and employment history.

 ### Dataset Columns